 - you have lived in the parish, or within 3 miles of it, for the previous 12 months

 - you have occupied any land or premises in the parish for the previous 12 months

 - your main place of work is within the parish

-You can find out more – visit the Electoral Commission website by clicking here.
+You can find out more by visiting the Electoral Commission website.